anthonybaulo/music-genre-classification/README.md

 # music-genre-classification
-Classify audio clips be genre using a Convoultional Neural Network
+Classify audio clips by genre using a Convoultional Neural Network